About Portland Digital Corps

 A different kind of volunteering

-Volunteering doesn’t always mean stacking boxes or cleaning parks.
-Designers, developers, researchers, and product folks have critical skills—but many local orgs don’t have access to them.
-This project connects the dots.
+Volunteering doesn't always mean stacking boxes or cleaning parks.
+Designers, developers, researchers, and product folks have critical skills—but many local orgs don't have access to them.
+This project connected the dots.

-Maybe your donation form is broken.
-Maybe your site hasn’t been touched in five years.
-Maybe you’re trying to decide whether to adopt a new tool.
-We help scope the problem, figure out what’s possible, and—if it’s a fit—build a team to help.
+Maybe an organization's donation form was broken.
+Maybe their site hadn't been touched in five years.
+Maybe they were trying to decide whether to adopt a new tool.
+We helped scope the problem, figure out what was possible, and—if it was a fit—built a team to help.

-We don’t do long-term maintenance, marketing, or fundraising—but we can improve accessibility, simplify a workflow, or untangle a backend mess.
-Sometimes we can even prototype something new.
-Our focus is on public interest tech and small-but-impactful wins.
+We didn't do long-term maintenance, marketing, or fundraising—but we could improve accessibility, simplify a workflow, or untangle a backend mess.
+Sometimes we could even prototype something new.
+Our focus was on public interest tech and small-but-impactful wins.

 No spam.
 Just occasional updates when there's something to share.